Here’s a sneak peek at how the future of financial technology is shaping up, and what a year it’s been.

 - Improving productivity (71%) and customer experience (70%) are the key drivers of these investment decisions (Lloyds Bank)

-Disruptive technology and digital transformation
+Disruptive financial technology and digital transformation

 - 66% of banking executives report that AI, machine learning and internet of things will have the biggest impact on banks over the next five years (Content Stack)